 Frequently Asked Questions (FAQs) About Nursing Home Abuse

 Often, older people living in nursing homes are fragile, physically and mentally, and sometimes are not in the right state of mind.
 This makes it easy for them to be taken advantage of and for abuse to go unnoticed.
 Common signs of abuse include recurring bruises, bedsores, dehydration, cuts or lacerations, unexplained injuries, a sudden change in behavior or disposition, and emotional distancing or agitation.
 If you notice any of these signs or other unusual activity, you may be dealing with nursing home abuse.
-The attorneys of the Hankey Law Office know that you want to do all you can to protect your elder loved ones, and we are devoted to making sure they are cared for correctly.
+The attorneys of Hankey Marks & Crider know that you want to do all you can to protect your elder loved ones, and we are devoted to making sure they are cared for correctly.

 What are the different types of nursing home abuse?

 The fragile state of elderly nursing home residents, as well as the power and authority held by nursing home staff, allows seniors to be easily taken advantage of in a variety of ways.
 To get residents to do what they want, or to boost their own personal gain, staff members may use physical force or tricks on residents.
 Whether it is physical abuse, emotional abuse, financial abuse, or sexual abuse, abused residents can suffer mentally, physically, and emotionally.
-If you are suspicious that nursing home abuse may be occurring in your loved one’s facility, contact the nursing home abuse attorneys at the Hankey Law Office.
+If you are suspicious that nursing home abuse may be occurring in your loved one’s facility, contact the nursing home abuse attorneys at Hankey Marks & Crider.

 What should I do if I suspect nursing home abuse?

 If you have unnoticed unusual behavior or activity from your loved one, or you have observed instances of abuse, you should take action against the nursing home facility, and get your loved one the proper care they need.
 First, if possible and necessary, remove your elderly loved one from the care of the nursing home.
 Next, report the nursing home facility to your local state nursing abuse hotline.
 This will help ensure that your loved one’s nursing home is evaluated and supervised and that the seniors in the home will be looked after with the utmost care.
-Finally, contact a qualified and compassionate nursing home abuse attorney, such as the attorneys of the Hankey Law Office.
+Finally, contact a qualified and compassionate nursing home abuse attorney, such as the attorneys of the Hankey Marks & Crider.
 Our attorneys will do all they can to get your loved one the compensation and care they need.